raxigan/pcfy-my-mac/README.md

 like [Karabiner-Elements](https://karabiner-elements.pqrs.org/), [AltTab](https://alt-tab-macos.netlify.app/)
 and [Rectangle](https://rectangleapp.com/)
 wrapped into an easy-to-use CLI tool that automates the whole setup process.
-It’s an ideal solution for those who are new to macOS or for users who frequently switch between macOS and Windows or Linux.
+It’s an ideal solution for those who are new to macOS and for users who frequently switch between macOS and Windows or Linux.
-This tool is also for you if macOS workspace management is not your cup of tea.
+This is also perfect for you if macOS out-of-the-box workspace management isn’t really your thing.

-You can think of this project as [Kinto](https://github.com/rbreaves/kinto), but in reverse.
+You can think of this project as [Kinto](https://github.com/rbreaves/kinto), but in reverse and with more features.

 ## Features

-- **Keyboard shortcuts:** for system, Finder and browser (Chromium-based) actions
+- **Keyboard shortcuts:** keyboard shortcuts mappings for system, Finder and browser (Chromium-based) actions
-- **JetBrains tools keymaps:** Keymaps for JetBrains tools
+- **JetBrains tools keymaps:** battle-tested keymaps for JetBrains tools
-- **Quick application launching:** Launch applications quickly using a single Win/Opt key
+- **Quick application launching:** launch (or switch) applications quickly using just Win/Opt key
-- **Window Snapping:** Easily snap windows using Win/Opt + ←/→ keys
+- **Window snapping:** snap windows using Win/Opt + ←/→ keys
-- **Better window switcher**: Move between windows with Alt+Tab shortcut
+- **Better window switcher**: move between windows with Alt+Tab shortcut
-- **Everything works on any keyboard layout (you can use built-in mac and external PC keyboard in same time)**
+- **Everything works on any keyboard layout (you can use built-in Mac and external PC keyboard in same time)**

 <img src="docs/demo.gif" alt="demo" width="100%"/>